MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/importing-an-xsd-based-pip.md

    The files that you need are in the subfolders of the XML folder.

-1. Extract the files from the .zip file.
-The files that you need will be in the subfolders of the XML folder.

 2. Open Visual Studio.
 Create a new BizTalk project.